laggykiller/sticker-convert/README.md

 - Kakao
     - Download: Supported (e.g. https://e.kakao.com/t/xxxxx)
     - Upload: Not supported.
 You need to manually submit sticker pack for approval before you can use in app.

-## Pre-compiled releases
-Pre-compiled releases available for Windows, MacOS.
-Unzip the downloaded file and run `sticker-convert`

-If you do not trust those, you may follow 'Running python script directly' section to run the python script directly.
-However, you will need to install multiple dependencies.

 ## How to use (GUI)
 ![imgs/screenshot](imgs/screenshot.png)